 This is another question that has an answer.
 The mushroom cap on every Toad’s head is not actually a cap.
 It’s part of their heads, as Super Mario Odyssey producer Yoshiaki Koizumi confirmed.
 (An infamous sequence in the old cartoon where Toad takes his “hat” off is seemingly not canon in addition to being disturbing.)
 Really, though, it only makes sense for it to be part of their heads.
 Otherwise, why would Captain Toad wear a helmet on top of his head?
 And, what of Toadette’s mushroomy pigtails?

 Typically, the green Yoshi most associated with Mario is coded as a boy.
 (Not, like, literally coded in the video game sense, but in the “expression of gender norms” sense.)
 So, how does he lay eggs?
 This one, perhaps more than any of the unanswerable Mario questions, is worth just ignoring.
 These aren’t normal eggs, as Yoshi eats things whole and instantly expels them out of his… cloaca (?) encased in an eggshell as big as he is.
 There is apparently no limit on how often he can do it.
 That’s just how Yoshis work.
 Don’t worry about it!
 Don’t make it weird!

 So, like… a lot of stuff in Mushroom Kingdom has eyes, including Fire Flowers and the big round hills in the background of levels.
 Are they… alive?
 Are they sentient?
 When Mario eats a Super Mushroom, does it see his mustachioed mouth grow larger as Mario’s white-gloved hand brings the fungus closer and closer to it’s inevitable doom?
 If they see, do they think?
 Do they feel pain?
 We’ll never know — they have no mouths and cannot scream.

 The Super Mario Bros.
-Movie is now in theaters.
+Movie is streaming exclusively on Peacock starting Aug.
+3.